 Because Komodo Island Pink Beach is located on an island, the only way to get here is by boat from Labuan Bajo.

-First you need to get to the main town of Labuan Bajo in Flores.
-There are multiple flights from all bigger airports around Indonesia including Bali, Lombok, Jakarta, Surabaya, Makassar, and Kupang airport.
+First, you need to get to the main town of Labuan Bajo in Flores.
+There are multiple flights from all the bigger airports around Indonesia including Bali, Lombok, Jakarta, Surabaya, Makassar, and Kupang airports.